Medowhill/pl_articles/en/3/index.md

 ## Acknowledgement

 I thank professor Ryu for giving feedback on the article.
-I also thank students, who give feedback on the seminar or participate the seminar.
+I also thank students who gave feedback on the seminar or participated the seminar.